MichaelCade/90DaysOfDevOps/Days/day18.md

 ### WordPress Installation

-I then walked through this tutorial to get WordPress up on our LAMP stack, some commands are shown below if not shown correctly in the walkthrough [How to install wordpress on Ubuntu with LAMP](https://blog.ssdnodes.com/blog/how-to-install-wordpress-on-ubuntu-18-04-with-lamp-tutorial/)
+I then walked through this tutorial to get WordPress up on our LAMP stack, some commands are shown below if not shown correctly in the walkthrough [How to install WordPress on Ubuntu with LAMP](https://blog.ssdnodes.com/blog/how-to-install-wordpress-on-ubuntu-18-04-with-lamp-tutorial/)

 `sudo mysql -u root -p`